vaulty-co/docs/docs/cookbooks/email-list-with-protected-emails.md

 The goal of the guide is to show how by adding Vaulty to the demo app we can achieve the following results:

-1. all emails in DB are pseudonymized (replaced with tokens)
+1. All emails in a database are pseudonymized (replaced with tokens)
-2. original emails are encrypted and stored in isolated storage
+2. Original emails are encrypted and stored in isolated storage
-3. application developers have no access to plain emails and can send emails using pseudonymized data
+3. Application developers have no access to plain emails and can send emails using pseudonymized data

 ## Demo App